bafised/imageloader/README.md

    # Image Loader REST API
-   Image loader allows can get your images from the URL and create a square preview of 100px to 100px.
+   Image loader allows can get your images from the URL and apply a simple edge detection filter.
 You can also load more than one image in one request using the separator for URL.
+For each image, a square preview of 100px by 100px is created.

    ## Dependencies
    * Rust 1.36
    * Rocket 0.4.2
-   * Docker 18.09.3
+   * Docker 18.09.3W

    ## Installation and Run
    Copy project: